-Do not run the Macerator pump more than 15 minutes continuously.
+Do not run Macerator pump more than 15 minutes continuously.
 Do not run the Macerator pump dry for more than 30 seconds.
 THE MACERATOR WILL NOT HANDLE HARD SOLID OBJECTS, SANITARY NAPKINS OR RAGS.
 Never put wet strength paper towels, tissues, or sanitary napkins in your holding tank.
 They will not dissolve and will jam the mechanism of the dump valve and the macerator pump impeller.
-Colored toilet tissue is slower to dissolve than white.
-Most RV accessory stores offer tissue designed for RVs that will completely dissolve.